junminglazy/Lazy-Update-World-Model/README.md

 This model subverts the traditional object-centric **O(N)** computational paradigm ("existence is computation") by introducing the core principle of "**perception is computation**."
 By decoupling computational complexity from the total number of objects (`N`) and tying it only to the number of observed objects (`K`), this architecture successfully achieves theoretical **Scale Invariance**.

 ---
+## Core Concepts

 ### 1. Potential State

-[cite_start]The Potential State is neither “non-existence” nor a “simplified existence”[cite: 2]. [cite_start]It is a well-specified, highly optimized mode of being with the following properties[cite: 3]:
+The Potential State is neither “non-existence” nor a “simplified existence”.
+It is a well-specified, highly optimized mode of being with the following properties:

-* [cite_start]**Completeness of Data and Rules**: When an object is in the potential state, all of its foundational attributes and its evolution rules are complete and explicit[cite: 4]. [cite_start]The system knows exactly what the object is and how it should evolve; only the actual computation is deferred[cite: 5, 6].
+* **Completeness of Data and Rules**: When an object is in the potential state, all of its foundational attributes and its evolution rules are complete and explicit.
+The system knows exactly what the object is and how it should evolve; only the actual computation is deferred.
-* [cite_start]**Lazy and Passive Computation**: The object does not possess an active `Update()` loop[cite: 7]. [cite_start]It remains in computational silence, awaiting "awakening" by an internal observer, typically via `UpdateStateOnObserve()`[cite: 8]. [cite_start]This on-demand pattern is the cornerstone of the principle of minimal computation[cite: 9].
+* **Lazy and Passive Computation**: The object does not possess an active `Update()` loop.
+It remains in computational silence, awaiting "awakening" by an internal observer, typically via `UpdateStateOnObserve()`.
+This on-demand pattern is the cornerstone of the principle of minimal computation.
-* [cite_start]**Logical Continuity and Process Compression**: Although the potential state skips per-frame simulation, the causal logic chain remains fully continuous[cite: 10]. [cite_start]When observed, the system performs a one-shot "compressed evolution" to advance the state from the last update time to now[cite: 11]. [cite_start]The result is mathematically equivalent to per-frame integration[cite: 12].
+* **Logical Continuity and Process Compression**: Although the potential state skips per-frame simulation, the causal logic chain remains fully continuous.
+When observed, the system performs a one-shot "compressed evolution" to advance the state from the last update time to now[cite: 11]. [cite_start]The result is mathematically equivalent to per-frame integration.
-* [cite_start]**Chained State Inheritance**: After each lazy update, the object records its `lastUpdatedState` as the starting point for the next round of compressed evolution[cite: 13]. [cite_start]This guarantees that the object’s evolutionary history is continuous and cumulatively maintained[cite: 14].
+* **Chained State Inheritance**: After each lazy update, the object records its `lastUpdatedState` as the starting point for the next round of compressed evolution.
+This guarantees that the object’s evolutionary history is continuous and cumulatively maintained.

 ### 2. Compressed Evolution

-> [cite_start]When an object in a "Potential State" is observed, the system performs a one-time, mathematically equivalent calculation to instantaneously update its state to the current moment, rather than relying on frame-by-frame simulation[cite: 15].
+> When an object in a "Potential State" is observed, the system performs a one-time, mathematically equivalent calculation to instantaneously update its state to the current moment, rather than relying on frame-by-frame simulation.

-[cite_start]For example, instead of simulating an apple’s rotting process 100 times over 100 seconds, the system, upon observation, applies its evolution function once to obtain the apple’s rot level at t = 100s[cite: 12].
+For example, instead of simulating an apple’s rotting process 100 times over 100 seconds, the system, upon observation, applies its evolution function once to obtain the apple’s rot level at t = 100s.

 ### 3. Dual Reference Frames

-[cite_start]A key implication of this model is the creation of dual reference frames based on a "dimensional difference" in observational capability[cite: 45]. [cite_start]This inevitably yields two entirely different observational outcomes for the same virtual world[cite: 46].
+A key implication of this model is the creation of dual reference frames based on a "dimensional difference" in observational capability.
+This inevitably yields two entirely different observational outcomes for the same virtual world.

-* [cite_start]**Internal Reference Frame (A Causally Continuous Universe)**: From an NPC’s or player's vantage point, the world is perfectly self-consistent[cite: 47, 48]. [cite_start]Time flows continuously and the causal chain is intact[cite: 49]. [cite_start]All phenomena strictly obey the “physical laws” encoded in the codebase[cite: 51].
+* **Internal Reference Frame (A Causally Continuous Universe)**: From an NPC’s or player's vantage point, the world is perfectly self-consistent.
+Time flows continuously and the causal chain is intact.
+All phenomena strictly obey the “physical laws” encoded in the codebase.
-* [cite_start]**External Reference Frame (A Discrete, "Lazy" Universe)**: From a developer’s vantage point, the world appears discrete and “lazy”[cite: 52, 53]. [cite_start]It is evident that the system omits all unnecessary intermediate steps for efficiency[cite: 54]. [cite_start]The visible “jump” of an object's state is the moment a lazy update is triggered[cite: 56].
+* **External Reference Frame (A Discrete, "Lazy" Universe)**: From a developer’s vantage point, the world appears discrete and “lazy”.
+It is evident that the system omits all unnecessary intermediate steps for efficiency.
+The visible “jump” of an object's state is the moment a lazy update is triggered.

-[cite_start]This seeming contradiction is resolved by the concept of reference frames, mirroring the essence of relativity[cite: 59, 60]. [cite_start]The `Scene View` (external frame) vs. `Game View` (internal frame) in Unity is the direct manifestation of this difference[cite: 64].
+This seeming contradiction is resolved by the concept of reference frames, mirroring the essence of relativity.The `Scene View` (external frame) vs. `Game View` (internal frame) in Unity is the direct manifestation of this difference.

 ---